Du 1er juillet 2026 au 10 janvier 2027 à Clermont-Ferrand

-This edition is co-produced with SESC Pinheiros, which will host the biennial from 24 August 2025 to 25 January 2026 in São Paulo, Brazil.
+This edition is co-produced with the Geneva Museum of Ethnography, which will host the biennial from April 16 to August 15, 2027, in Switzerland.

 'What is the Textile Biennial?